Master of Professional Accountancy | Admissions

 Application Fee: $150.
 The non-refundable application fee is payable by credit card when you apply online.
 We offer fee waivers for Military and Veterans.

-Interviews are required for admission and are conducted by a member of the Admissions Committee.
-The interview is a way for us to evaluate your interpersonal and communication skills, as well as an opportunity for you to ask questions and determine whether the Merage School is right for you.
+Interviews are required for admission.
+The interview is a way for us to evaluate your interpersonal and communication skills.

 How it works: